karpathy/karpathy.github.io/nntutorial.md

 f(x,y) = x y
 $$

-As with this example, all of our gates will take or two inputs and produce a **single** output value.
+As with this example, all of our gates will take two inputs and produce a **single** output value.

 #### The Goal